harrywheeleriv/CodeTest/README.rst

 HOW TO RUN
 ----------

-If the locations of words file is specific as well as the output location:
+If the location of words file needs to be specific as well as the output location:

 	python anagrampy.py wordsDirectory outputDirectory